-The Indiana Supreme Court denied his free exercise claim, stating that the basis for his beliefs was unclear but more a personal philosophical choice than a religious conviction: "A personal philosophical choice, rather than a religious choice, does not rise to the level of a first amendment claim."
-Id. at 713.
-The Indiana Court concluded that Thomas was determination of what "religious" belief or practice is more often than not a difficult and delicate task, as the division in the Indiana Supreme Court attests. [n7] However, the resolution of that question is not to turn upon a judicial perception of the particular belief or practice in question; religious beliefs need not be acceptable, logical, consistent, or comprehensible to others in order to merit Amendment protection.
+The determination of what is ล "religious" belief or practice is more often than not a difficult and delicate task, as the division in the Indiana Supreme Court attests. [n7] However, the resolution of that question is not to turn upon a judicial perception of the particular belief or practice in question; religious beliefs need not be acceptable, logical, consistent, or comprehensible to others in order to merit First Amendment protection.